itsyoboygod/firebase/README.md

 ![home_scrsht](https://github.com/itsyoboygod/firebase/assets/58955082/b5f318b5-4a3a-4cba-b574-3b09abb31a1a)

-## You can simply sing in with you google account with a few steps
+## You can simply sign in with you google account with a few steps

 After you login , you'll be redirect to the home page with all posts from everyone who have prevoiusly sign in !